snowplow/documentation/docs/collecting-data/collecting-from-own-applications/javascript-trackers/web-tracker/tracking-events/page-views/index.md

 In this example, the tracked page view and every subsequent page ping will have both a static_context and a dynamic_context attached.
 The static_contexts will all have the same staticValue, but the dynamic_contexts will have different dynamicValues since a new context is created for every event.

-## WebPage context entity
+## WebPage (page view ID) context entity

 When the JavaScript Tracker loads on a page, it generates a new page view UUID.
-If the webPage context entity is enabled, then an entity containing this UUID is attached to every page view.
+If the webPage context entity is enabled, then an entity containing this UUID is attached to **all events**.

 From v3 of the web tracker, the webPage entity is enabled by default.
 We advise you leave this enabled so you can use the [Snowplow Web Data Model](/docs/modeling-your-data/modeling-your-data-with-dbt/dbt-models/dbt-web-data-model/index.md).